FrontEndART/SonarQube-plug-in/doc/usersguide/md/Main.md

 [platform]:http://docs.sonarqube.org/display/SONAR/Setup+and+Upgrade

-The installation of the plug-in is as simple as copying the `sourcemeter-gui-plugin-1.1.0.jar` and `sourcemeter-core-plugin-1.1.0.jar` files and the corresponding language analyzer plugins into the destination folder `extensions/plugins` of the platform installation:
+The installation of the plug-in is as simple as copying the `sourcemeter-gui-plugin-2.0.0.jar` and `sourcemeter-core-plugin-2.0.0.jar` files and the corresponding language analyzer plugins into the destination folder `extensions/plugins` of the platform installation:

-- C/C++: `sourcemeter-analyzer-cpp-plugin-1.1.0.jar`
+- C/C++: `sourcemeter-analyzer-cpp-plugin-2.0.0.jar`
-- C#: `sourcemeter-analyzer-csharp-plugin-1.1.0.jar`
+- C#: `sourcemeter-analyzer-csharp-plugin-2.0.0.jar`
-- Java: `sourcemeter-analyzer-java-plugin-1.1.0.jar`
+- Java: `sourcemeter-analyzer-java-plugin-2.0.0.jar`
+- JavaScript: `sourcemeter-analyzer-javascript-plugin-2.0.0.jar`
-- Python: `sourcemeter-analyzer-python-plugin-1.1.0.jar`
+- Python: `sourcemeter-analyzer-python-plugin-2.0.0.jar`
-- RPG: `sourcemeter-analyzer-rpg-plugin-1.1.0.jar`
+- RPG: `sourcemeter-analyzer-rpg-plugin-2.0.0.jar`

 Since there is an independent sensor plug-in for each language, it is enough to install (copy to the destination folder) the sensor plug-in(s) of the required language(s).